Skip to contents

 Decompact cores

-We use function decompact() to estimate de decompacted minimum and maximum depth of each sample before stock estimation.
-Furthermore, as compaction reduce the volume of the samples, dry bulk density has to be corrected.
+We use function decompact() to estimate the decompacted minimum and maximum depth of each sample before stock estimation.
+Furthermore, as compaction reduces the volume of the samples, dry bulk density has to be corrected.
 This can be done by estimating the corrected volume by: multiplying the corrected thickness of the sample (corrected maximum depth - corrected minimum depth) by the area of the core; or, if compacted dry bulk density is provided, function decompact() will correct it.
 To provide compacted dry bulk density the name of the column has to be specified in the function parameter “dbd” as, by default, this parameter is NULL and the function assumes that it was not provided.

 decompact() has 6 parameters:

-• “df” Data.frame with core properties
+• “df”: data.frame with core properties

-• “core” Character Name of the column with the id of the core to which the sample belongs
+• “core”: (character) Name of the column with the id of the core to which the sample belongs

-• “compaction” Character Name of the column with core compaction IN PERCENTAGE, as calculated with [estimate_compaction()].
+• “compaction”: (character) Name of the column with core compaction IN PERCENTAGE, as calculated with estimate_compaction().

-• “mind” Character Name of the column with minimum depth of the sample (depth at the top of the sample)
+• “mind”: (character) Name of the column with minimum depth of the sample (depth at the top of the sample)

-• “maxd” Character Name of the column with maximum depth of the sample (depth at the bottom of the sample)
+• “maxd”: (character) Name of the column with maximum depth of the sample (depth at the bottom of the sample)

-• “dbd” Character Name of the column with dry bulk density
+• “dbd”: (character) Name of the column with dry bulk density

-bluecarbon_decompact <- decompact(bluecarbon_data, dbd="dbd" )
+bluecarbon_decompact <- decompact(bluecarbon_data, dbd = "dbd")

 #> Warning in decompact(bluecarbon_data, dbd = "dbd"): Setting compaction = 0 for